 Although the walking and climbing in this part of the country are perhaps more challenging than in some of the other national parks, the scenery is accessible to all visitors.
 One of my favorite ways to explore is by taking a scenic flight or ski plane.
 These trips offer stunning aerial views of the mountains and some will have you land on the newly fallen snow covering the Tasman Glacier.
 One of the highlights of a recent trip to this area was the opportunity to take a sea kayaking trip around the Tasman Glacier.
 This trip gives you the opportunity to kayak into the pristine glacial bays surrounded by ice, listen to avalanches thundering off the slopes of Mount Sefton and drink some of the world’s purest (and coldest) water.

-As well as admiring the scenery in this spectacular national park I would recommend a visit to the Sir Edmund Hilary Alpine Centre, established by New Zealanders as a tribute to their favorite mountaineer.
+As well as admiring the scenery in this spectacular national park I would recommend a visit to the Sir Edmund Hillary Alpine Centre, established by New Zealanders as a tribute to their favorite mountaineer.
 It is here around Aoraki Mount Cook that the young explorer discovered his passion for the mountains.
 Sir Edmund Hillary was born in Auckland in 1919, but it was the mountains of South Island and particularly Mount Cook, that prepared him for his later challenges in the Alps and of course, the Himalaya.
 Here he climbed 11 different peaks of over 6,000 meters before attempting his ascent on the world’s highest peak.
-In May 1953 he became the first man to reach the summit of Mount Everest, 8,848 meters above sea level, and the highest point on earth.
+In May 1953 he became the first man to reach the summit of Mount Everest, 8,848 meters above sea level, and the highest point on Earth.
 He is therefore understandably one of New Zealand’s most prominent figures and his story is here for all to see.
-If you are planning a trip to New Zealand, whether you are keen to follow in the footsteps of Sir Edmund Hilary, or if you just want to sit back and admire the dramatic scenery, then a visit to Mount Cook is a must.
+If you are planning a trip to New Zealand, whether you are keen to follow in the footsteps of Sir Edmund Hillary, or if you just want to sit back and admire the dramatic scenery, then a visit to Mount Cook is a must.

 Was this useful?